 ELSA support is about developing a respectful relationship in which the young person is enabled to think about their situation without feeling judged or criticised.
 It is intended to be short-term purposeful support, usually to help develop new skills or coping strategies that enable the pupil to experience greater success.

-Both ELSAs work closely with the school's Educational Pyschologist who provides supervision and regular reviews of practice.
+Mrs. Lloyd works closely with the school's Educational Pyschologist (Michelle Longdon) who provides supervision and regular reviews of practice.

 Normally ELSAs plan to meet with a pupil weekly.
 Half an hour to an hour is often a good length of time for a session.
 It allows time to